Last updated: May 4, 2023

 You have the right to:

-Request access to your personal data (commonly known as a "data subject access request").
+- Request access to your personal data (commonly known as a "data subject access request").
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.

-Request correction of the personal data that we hold about you.
-This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.
+- Request correction of the personal data that we hold about you.
+This enables you to correct any incomplete or inaccurate data we hold about you, though we may need to verify the accuracy of the new data you provide to us.

 - You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see next paragraph), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
 Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.

-Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
-You also have the right to object where we are processing your personal data for direct marketing purposes.
+- Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
+You also have the right to object when we are processing your personal data for direct marketing purposes.
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

-Withdraw consent at any time where we are relying on consent to process your personal data.
+- Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.
 If you wish to exercise any of the rights set out above, please contact us.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
-Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+Occasionally, it could take us longer than a month if your request is particularly complex or you have made several requests.
 In this case, we will notify you and keep you updated.